A survey and taxonomy of loss functions in machine learning: Ranking losses

-Employing triplets of training data instances instead of pairs can produce better performance ~\cite{hoffer2015deep,wang2014learning,chechik2010large}.
-The resultant loss is called Triplet Ranking loss.
+Employing triplets of training data instances instead of pairs can produce better performance~\cite{hoffer2015deep,wang2014learning,chechik2010large}.
+This approach is called Triplet Ranking Loss.
 A triplet consists of an anchor sample $\vec{x}_a$, a positive sample $\vec{x}_p$, and a negative sample $\vec{x}_n$.
-The objective is that the distance between the anchor sample and the negative sample representations $d(\vec{r}_a, \vec{r}_n)$ is greater (and bigger than a margin $m$) than the distance between the anchor and positive representations $d(\vec{r}_a, \vec{r}_p)$.
-The same notation applies:
+The objective is for the distance between the anchor sample and the negative sample representations, $d(\vec{r}_a, \vec{r}_n)$, to be greater (by a margin $m$) than the distance between the anchor and positive representations $d(\vec{r}_a, \vec{r}_p)$.
+Here, $d$ typically represents the Euclidean distance, but other distance metrics can be applied.